How Do I Change My Name in Nevada?

 2. Take your spouse's surname

 Embrace the traditional route by taking your spouse's last name as your own.
-Curveball: you could even take their last name at birth, if different.
+You could even take their last name at birth, if different.

 3. Hyphenate names (current and birth)

-This next one's a doozy.
+This next one's a surprising.
 You can hyphenate any combination of last names.
 Even going back to the beginning.

 Confused?
 Try this.
 Draw four squares on a sheet of paper.
 Write your current surname in one box.
 The one you held at birth in another.
 Do likewise for your spouse.

 You can create hyphenated variations using any two squares.
 Even if both belong to you.
-Yes, you can ride solo.
-Whichever comes first or last matters none.
+Yes, you could transition solo.
+Whichever names comes first or last is your choice.

 Warning: You can't join names without a hyphen.
 For instance, you can't use a space.
 Petition the court if this doesn't work for you.